Community Infrastructure Levy

 - create new homes (including rural workers homes, holiday lets and student accommodation)

 - extend existing homes by 100 square metres or more

 - create 100 square metres or more of new retail floorspace (within use classes A1-A5)

 Charges are calculated on gross internal floor area of development.
-Payment of CIL is triggered by the start of development and can be made in cash, or land or infrastructure subject to the Council’s agreement.
+Payment of CIL is triggered by the start of development and can be made in cash, land or infrastructure subject to the Council’s agreement.

 CIL is also payable on retrospective planning applications where any CIL liability is payable immediately once planning approval is given.